No, I Will Not Forward Your Spam

 Well, here’s another social engineering trick you need to be aware of, especially if you’re sharing a resource such as a company server.

-A spammer may pick up two email address [email protected] and [email protected].
+A spammer may pick up two email address bob@somewhere.com and alice@somewhere.com.
 Let’s say Bob has a spam filter, but Alice isn’t as tech savvy.

 In order to reach Bob, the spammer makes it look like he’s made an addressing mistake.
-He writes a message with a To address of [email protected] but deliberately sends it to [email protected].
+He writes a message with a To address of bob@somewhere.com but deliberately sends it to alice@somewhere.com.

 What happens?